 - Rapid heart rate.

 - Severe drowsiness.

 If you or someone else is experiencing any of these effects, call 911 immediately.

 Because the use of fluoxetine does not cause a high and takes weeks to build up to therapeutic levels in the body, it is not generally abused.

-Learning about the differences between alprazolam and fluoxetine, as well as the potential for negative interaction of the two medications, is important.
-Discussing these issues with the prescribing physician can help to ensure optimum safety in use of either or both drugs.
+Learning about the differences between alprazolam and fluoxetine is important.
+Discussing the potential side effects and interactions with the prescribing physician can help to ensure optimum safety in use of either or both drugs.

 Prescription Drug Categories